 National Engineering and Geoscience Month (NEGM)

 In celebration of NEGM, Engineers and Geoscientists BC branches have organized events at different locations across BC.
-There are still some events happening in April and May.
 Find out which events are happening in your community.

 Find Events Near You